 Goal: Fellows will obtain specialized skills working in Primary Care Behavioral Health, with particular emphasis on training psychologists wishing to work at universities that have integrated their mental health and medical services.

-Service Experiences: Fellows will provide on-call daytime Behavioral Health services to students who request to meet with a mental health provider directly through the front desk at Hartshorn Health Services or are referred to Behavioral Health by a medical provider.
+Service Experiences: Fellows will provide on-call daytime Behavioral Health services to students who request to meet with a mental health provider directly through the front desk at CSU Health Network or are referred to Behavioral Health by a medical provider.
 Fellows can expect to gain skills in crisis intervention, risk assessment, and brief therapy interventions.
 Fellows will also have time on their schedules for Behavioral Health follow up sessions with clients.
 This is an opportunity to work with clients who would benefit from mental health interventions but, due to stigma or other reasons, would not seek out therapy through the main counseling services office.

 Basic Training Activities:

 Individual Supervision: The Fellow’s primary supervisor meets with them for scheduled individual supervision each week, as well as being available for impromptu consultations as needed.
 Supervision focuses on individual and couple psychotherapy, consultation on the Fellow’s work as a supervisor, and support for the Fellow’s professional development.
 Primary supervisors for Postdoctoral Fellows are all licensed psychologists.
 Primary supervisors are rotated each semester, so that the Fellows have the opportunity to be exposed to a variety of theoretical orientations and professional styles.

 Case Conference: Fellows participate in the monthly case conferences attended by both Counseling and Psychiatry Services staff.